COLLEGIATE & CLUB SEASON PLAY REQUIREMENTS

 • Compete against at least 7 different official teams*.

-• Attend 3 events, of which one must be a USQ-hosted regional championship.
+• Attend 3 events, of which one must be a USQ national qualifier.

 Gameplay Requirement Waiver

-If a team believes they will have issues meeting season play or gameplay requirements, they can fill out a waiver here, to have the gameplay team review their season record, expected tournament attendance for the rest of the season, and if approved, will waive requirements based on team need.
+If a team believes they will have issues meeting season play or gameplay requirements, they can fill out a waiver here to have the gameplay team review their season record, and expected tournament attendance for the rest of the season, and if approved, will waive requirements based on team need.

-At this time, USQ has not decided to cap the number of teams allowed to compete at US Quadball Cup 2023 (USQ Cup), but instead to divide the tournament into the following divisions, each with its own caps:
+USQ will not cap the number of teams allowed to compete at the US Quadball Cup 2024 (USQ Cup) but instead will divide the tournament into the following divisions, each with its own caps:

 3. College open division, with no cap*